Understanding SwiftUI's TabView

 }

-Badges hide automatically at 0. iOS handles positioning and styling.
-Messages, Mail, and Phone use this for unread counts.
+Badges hide at 0, and iOS handles positioning and styling.
+Messages, Mail, and Phone use this pattern for unread counts.

 Search Is Locked Down